Frank Fairbairn Crawford: Life and career

 Crawford was born at Hastings in Sussex in 1850.
 He made his first-class debut for Kent during the 1870 season, aged 20, when he appeared against Surrey.

 He graduated from the Royal Veterinary College in 1873 and enlisted in the army in the same year, joining the Royal Artillery as a veterinarian.
 In late 1874 he was posted to India where he remained for several years.
 His army career restricted his cricketing opportunities, although he featured in two first-class matches for Kent during the 1879 season.
-In total he played 15 times for Kent and made five appearances for Marylebone Cricket Club (MCC) between 1880 and 1884 as well as appearing for MCC in India and South Africa in non-first-class matches.
+In total he played 15 times for Kent and made five appearances for Marylebone Cricket Club (MCC) between 1880 and 1884 as well as appearing for MCC in India and South Africa in minor matches.
 He captained Kent at times in the early 1870s before the club appointed official captains.

 After returning from India, Crawford was stationed in South Africa.
 He played cricket in South Africa, making his debut for Natal in the 1887 Kimberley Tournament before gong on to play in Natal's five first-class matches during the 1889/90 season, the first matches in which the team had been considered as first-class.
 By the time of the Second Boer War he had reached the rank of Major.
 He died of dysentery during the war in January 1900 at the military hospital in Pietermaritzburg and is buried at the Fort Napier cemetery.